Wind Pressure on Buildings

 Wind Force on Buildings

-Knowing the dynamic pressure, we can calculate the force acting on an area as follows:
+Knowing the structural/cladding wind pressures, we can calculate the force acting on an area as follows:

-Where Q is the pressure and A is the tributary area.
+Where P is the pressure and A is the tributary area.

 ※ What is the tributary area for wind loading?
 Explained in 1-minute.